emhoracek/explora/README.md

 installing the engine
 ---------------------

 Right now, you need the Haskell platform installed on your computer to use this engine.
-Eventually, I would like to make it useable online.
+(Eventually, I would like to make it useable online.)
 Once you have Haskell installed, install the game with:

 ```(sh)
 clone https://www.github.com/emhoracek/explora
 cd explora
-cabal sandbox init
 cabal install
 ```

 playing a game
 --------------

-After installing, `explora example.exp` inside the game folder will open the example game.
+After installing, starting `explora` inside the explora folder then pressing enter will open the example game.

 Type directions or instructions like "south", "east", "north" or "west" to explore the map.
 There are also secret commands (try "xyzzy"!).

 making your own map
 -------------------

-You can make your own map by making a file named "places.exp".
+You can make your own map to explore and share with friends!
 The map file should be formatted exactly like this:
 ```
 1. Place Name
    Description